 conservative reported earnings, but also imposed real costs reducing the market value of small firms.

 We find a positive market reaction to compliance with the Say-on-Pay rule.
-As implemented, the regulation did not affect the level or composition of CEO pay,
+As implemented, the regulation did not decrease CEO pay,

 but led to increase in the general support for directors.

 Iliev, Peter and Ivo Welch, 2011, Reconciling Estimates of the Speed of Adjustment of Leverage Ratios.